Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Package feed default permissions now include Project Administrators

 Currently, creating a feed sets the creating user as the only feed owner, which can cause administration challenges in large organizations if that user switches teams or leaves the organization.
 To remove this single point of failure, creating a feed now uses the user's current project context to get the Project Administrators group and make it an owner of the feed as well.
 As with any permission, you can remove this group and further customize feed permissions using the feed settings dialog.

+## Login

+### Refreshed error page and seamless tenant switching hint

+Users who had an MSA and AAD identity with the same sign in address would receive a disambiguation prompt during login asking which identity they would like to sign in with.
+For many users, this choice was confusing because they either did not realize they had an MSA and an AAD identity or they we're unsure of which had access to the account.
+This new feature allows users to who have selected the incorrect identity when prompted to see an error page which indicates that their other identity actually had access and in the future to select the other identity and a button to sign in directly with the correct identity.

 ## Feedback